aws-samples/inspector2-enablement-with-cli/README.md

      - A target account(s) is mandatory: `-t members | ACCOUNTID`.
 Either specified an ACCOUNTID `-t ACCOUNTID` on which scan type will be enabled, or use `-t members` to select all the accounts from AWS Organizations except the DA account on which to enable the scan type.
      - The scan type is specified `-s ec2|ecr|all`.
 This is optional, when not specified, then both scans type EC2&ECR will be enabled
      - Example : ```./script.sh -a activate -t members [-s ecr] ```
- 4. `-a auto_enable [-e "ec2=true, ecr=true"]`: configure the automatic activation of Amazon Inspector2 to accounts newly attached to the DA based on the configuration set.
+ 4. `-a auto_enable [-e "ec2=true, ecr=true"]`: configure the automatic activation of Amazon Inspector2 to accounts newly associated to the DA based on the configuration set.
-     - `-e "ec2=true, ecr=false"` : specified the scan type to enable on each newly attached account.
+     - `-e "ec2=true, ecr=false"` : specified the scan type to enable on each newly associated account.
 This is optional, when not used, the script will read the value in the parameter file.
 If nothing is set in the parameters file, then the script will applied the default value of `$default_auto_enable_conf`
- 5. `-a attach -t ACCOUNTID|members`: attach the specified target account(s) to the DA account
+ 5. `-a associate -t ACCOUNTID|members`: associate the specified target account(s) to the DA account
- 6. `-a desactivate -t ACCOUNTID|members [-s all]`: deactivate a specified scan for Amazon Inspector2.
+ 6. `-a deactivate -t ACCOUNTID|members [-s all]`: deactivate a specified scan for Amazon Inspector2.
 In order to deactive Amazon Inspector2, all the scan types should be disabled.
- 7. `-a detach -t ACCOUNTID|members`: Detach a target from the DA.
+ 7. `-a disassociate -t ACCOUNTID|members`: Disassociate a target from the DA.
  8. `-a remove_admin [-da ACCOUNTID]`: Remove an an account as DA for Amazon Inspector2.